-Certain natural substances can interact with the endocrine system but would only cause adverse effects at doses that are never reached in real life.
+Certain natural substances can interact with the endocrine system, but would only cause adverse effects at doses that are never reached in real life.
 Below these doses, these substances can be consumed without concern.
-The same applies for synthetic substances which have similar effects: for these substances, safe doses are set far below the level at which any effect can be measured.
-Nevertheless, some scientists claim that there are no thresholds below which an endocrine disrupting substance can be considered safe.
-These claims remain hypothetical since reported low dose effects could not be reproduced or confirmed by more comprehensive studies.
-Most conclusive scientific results so far show that thresholds can in principle be set for EDs.
+The same applies for synthetic substances that have similar effects: for these substances, safe doses are set far below the level at which any effects can be measured.
+Nevertheless, based on the non-monotonic dose-response hypothesis, some scientists claim that there are no thresholds below which an endocrine disrupting substance can be considered safe.
+According to a recent report commissioned by the European Food Safety Agency1, this hypothesis "as a common phenomenon is so far not supported for substances in the area of food safety".
+So far, reported low dose effects could not be reproduced or confirmed by more comprehensive studies.
+To the contrary, most conclusive scientific results show that thresholds can in principle be set for EDs.